 About the exhibition

 The extraordinary stories of these ordinary men and women make compelling reading.
 The contribution made by them has helped to build our nation's identity.
-The Nelson Provincial Museum is honouring the memories of those who served in World War One, telling the stories of many of them through this exhibition and online, as 'the war to end all wars' is remembered.
-The exhibition is being rolled out over a five year period and draws on the strengths of the Museum's collection; artefacts, photographs, letters and diaries illustrating 'At War' and 'At Home' themes.
+The Nelson Provincial Museum is honouring the memories of those who served in World War One, by telling their stories online, as 'the war to end all wars' is remembered.

 This region has a proud history of service and we are pleased to be working with other regional museums, historical associations, and genealogical groups in commemorating this centennial.
 The combined resources of these groups, along with the generous help from the New Zealand Lottery Grants Board, local benefactors and businesses, the national resources of the Department of Internal Affairs and the Auckland War Memorial Museum, the willingness of families to share very personal stories, and the work of many volunteer researchers, have enabled this development.